TheArjunAgarwal/haskell2025/chapters-typ/ch08_precomp-datatypes.typ

 - Division
 - Exponentiation

-The plan will to have an inductive type `Expr` of expressions (because tiny expressions combine to give big expressions), which we define as follows:
+The plan to have an inductive type `Expr` of expressions (because tiny expressions combine to give big expressions), which we define as follows:

 ```
 -- | expression